philipcullen93/pands-project/README.md

 Additonally, other analysis techniques may be used to further analyse the data.

 ## Summary of Paper
 The data for this project original comes from "The Use of Multiple Measuremanets in Taxonomic Problems" by R. A. Fisher.
 The paper written in 1936, serves as a foundation for multivariate statisitcs.
 In the paper, Fisher took measurements of three different varients of the Iris flower.
 The Iris flowers used in the study were  *Iris setosa*, *Iris versicolor*, and *Iris virginica*.
-For each flower he measured the petal length (cm), petal width (cm), sepal length (cm), and the sepal width (cm). from this Fish developed a statiscal method, linear discriminant.
-This method is ued to identify a clear combination of features for two or more objects but at the same time discriminate between them.
+For each flower he measured the petal length (cm), petal width (cm), sepal length (cm), and the sepal width (cm). from this Fisher developed a statiscal method, linear discriminant.
+This method is used to identify a clear combination of features for two or more objects while being able to discriminate between them.

 ### Why is this important in data analytics
 Fisher's linear discrimiant statistical model served as the foundation for Linear Disciminant Analysis (LDA), also known as normal discriminant analysis (NDA) or discriminant function analysis (DFA).
 This model is used in machine learning, bioinformatics, and pattern recognicition.
 This allows analysts to take large complex datasets and simplify them while still preserving each classes unique information.
 By doing this it allows for better visualisation and interpretation of highly complex datsets.

 ## Required Modules

 ## How to Run the Program

 ## How the Program Works
+### Setup
+In the beginning of the code there is an initial setup step.
+The code provided in this section is used to import the data and any required modules.
+Furthermore, it isolates several features of the dataset.
+This allows the data to be more easily manipulated dueing tasks.
+There is additional code sections that are not required for the program to run successfully but that can be implemented to check to ensure the data being imported is correct and has been successfully imported.

 ## Discussion